mchalupa/dg/doc/compiling_ubuntu_xenial.md

 ## LLVM >= 3.9

-Compiling DG with system LLVM 3.9 and higher should work out of the box.
+Compiling DG with system LLVM 3.9 and higher (Xenial has packages for LLVM 3.9, 4.0, 5.0, 6.0, and 8.0) should work out of the box.
 After the installation of prerequisities, just install LLVM, configure DG and compile (replace `-3.9` with the desired version of LLVM):